Azure/azure-powershell/src/KeyVault/KeyVault/help/Az.KeyVault.md

 Gets the policy for a certificate in a key vault.

 ### [Get-AzKeyVaultKey](Get-AzKeyVaultKey.md)
 Gets Key Vault keys.
-Please notes that detailed information about a key, like key type or key size, only available when querying a key in a certain version.
+Please notes that detailed information about a key, like key type or key size, only available when querying a specific key version.

 ### [Get-AzKeyVaultManagedHsm](Get-AzKeyVaultManagedHsm.md)
 Get managed HSMs.